Our public lectures educate, enlighten and inform debate in Bendigo.

 Watch or download a video of the 2019 lecture from Professor Mike Kingsley, titled Exercise, the perfect medicament: what is the prescription and how can we administer it?

 This popular public lecture celebrates the memory of Sir John Quick, Australia's 'Father of Federation', who was also Bendigo's first Member of Parliament.

 The lecture attracts big names to Bendigo, including the likes of author/illustrator Shaun Tan, Professor Rajmahan, human rights activist and grandson of Mahatma Gandhi, and Australian historian David Hunt.

 Starting in 2018, this is now a highly-anticipated event among regional health professions and honours the late western Victorian nurse, Violet Vines Marshman, and her contribution to the health and wellbeing of people in rural and regional Australia.

 2019, Professor Patrick McGorry presented Victoria’s Mental Break Down, Recovery and Design.

-2020 Magda Szubanski AO discussed the negative impact social media platforms can have on mental health, affecting positive social change and her work with Phoenix Australia to develop worlds best practice PTSD coping strategies for disaster affected communities.
+2020 Magda Szubanski AO discussed the negative impact social media platforms can have on mental health, affecting positive social change and her work with Phoenix Australia to develop world best practice PTSD coping strategies for disaster-affected communities.